signaryk/signaryk.github.io/index.md

 </dl>

 ## Interests
-I enjoy working on software projects with involving networking and multithreading.
+I enjoy working on software projects involving networking and multithreading.
 In my free time I experiment with various projects on Linux distributions.
 Mostly I try out projects authored by others, but I have been starting to dabble in writing my own projects as my programming ability grows.